hbctraining/DGE_workshop/lessons/05_DGE_DESeq2_analysis2.md

 Now that we have subsetted our data, we are ready for visualization!

-> **Subsetting using the `results()` function** The `results()` function has an option to add a fold change threshold using the `lfcThrehsold` argument.
+> #### Subsetting by fold-change using the `results()` function
+> The `results()` function has an option to add a fold change threshold using the `lfcThrehsold` argument.
 This method is more statistically motivated, and is recommended when you want a more confident set of genes based on a certain fold-change.
 It actually performs a statistical test against the desired threshold, by performing a two-tailed test for log2 fold changes greater than the absolute value specified.
 The user can change the alternative hypothesis using `altHypothesis` and perform two one-tailed tests as well. **This is a more conservative approach, so expect to retrieve a much smaller set of genes!**
 >
 > Test this out using our data:
+>
 > `results(dds, contrast = contrast_oe, alpha = 0.05, lfcThreshold = 0.58)`
 >
 > **How do the results differ?
 How many significant genes do we get using this approach?**